Mayor Scott says the state of the city is strong. Here's where the OD crisis stands

 As Trump ramps up drug war, there's one bill local harm reductionists loved to see fail

-In this week's Redux Newsletter, we'll take a look at a bill that would fan the flames of the drug war in Maryland — and why its death is crucial in the current political landscape.
+A bill being considered by the General Assembly would fan the flames of the drug war in Maryland — and its likely death is crucial in the current political landscape.

 OPC and ‘paraphernalia’ decrim bills miss key deadline in Maryland